ajaramillo76/can-you-beat-rps-v2/docs/README.md

 ## Description

 It's a rock, paper, scissors game against the computer.
-As the game goes along, the computer learns your "pattern" (programming with statistics at first, but eventually using TensorFlow Lite for machine learning) over the course of a defined match and will output the symbol that will beat you.
+As the game goes along, the computer learns your "pattern" (using TensorFlow Lite and Android Neural Network for machine learning) over the course of a defined match and will output the symbol that will beat you.
 The goal is that the computer will learn enough to win at least 51% of games overall.
-It will eventually use the camera on your phone to capture your actual hand gestures of rock, paper or scissors.
 Can you beat the computer?
 Let's play!

+I chose to build a rock paper scissors game because of my son.
+He has ADHD and there are not many things that can keep him still for long periods, but gaming is one of them.
+When he found out that i would be taking this bootcamp and that i was going to be able to create Android apps, he asked if I could build him an app that he could play with for his birthday (which is two days after graduation), so that is how the idea came about.
+I added the machine learning portion of the game to teach myself a skill that will be useful in future software development.

 ## Intended users